python/cpython/Doc/library/string.rst

 .. index:: single: z; in string formatting

-The ``'z'`` option causes negative zero to be coerced to zero.
+The ``'z'`` option coerces negative zero floating-point values to positive zero after rounding to the format precision.
 This option is only valid for float presentation types.

 .. versionchanged:: 3.11
    Added the ``'z'`` option (see also :pep:`682`).